JoyceLi-Xilinx/Vitis-In-Depth-Tutorial/Getting_Started/Vitis_GUI/Part4.md

 3. Connect the board with your UART software.

-4. Launch the test application by entering following commands.
+4. Launch the host application by entering following commands.

 ```bash
 cd /mnt/sd-mmcblk1p1